-The PHA may not enter into a HAP contract until each contract unit has been inspected and the PHA has determined that the unit complies with the Housing Quality Standards (HQS), unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions.
+The PHA may not enter into a HAP contract until each contract unit has been inspected and the PHA has determined that the unit complies with the NSPIRE standards, unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial inspection where no life-threatening conditions are present.
 For existing housing, the HAP contract must be executed promptly after the PHA selects the owner proposal and inspects the housing units.
 For newly constructed or rehabilitated housing the HAP contract must be executed after the PHA has inspected the completed units and has determined that the units have been completed in accordance with the agreement to enter into HAP, and the owner furnishes all required evidence of completion.

-For existing housing, the HAP contract will be executed within 10 business days of the PHA determining that all units pass HQS.
+For existing housing, the HAP contract will be executed within 10 business days of the PHA determining that all units pass inspection.

-For rehabilitated or newly constructed housing, the HAP contract will be executed within 10 business days of the PHA determining that the units have been completed in accordance with the agreement to enter into HAP, all units meet HQS, and the owner has submitted all required evidence of completion.
+For rehabilitated or newly constructed housing, the HAP contract will be executed within 10 business days of the PHA determining that the units have been completed in accordance with the agreement to enter into HAP, all units meet NSPIRE standards, and the owner has submitted all required evidence of completion.
 Refer to the external Communications Manual for the PHA's current communication strategy.